MOHANRAJ-RK/Library-Management-System/README.md

 # Library-Management-System
 Abstract:

 The Library Management System (LMS) in Java and MySQL is a comprehensive solution designed to automate and streamline the management of library resources in an efficient and user-friendly manner.
-This system serves as a digital repository for library administrators, librarians, and patrons, offering features that enhance the overall library experience.
+This system serves as a digital repository for librarians, and users offering features that enhance the overall library experience.

 Key Features:
 User Management: